rojo-rbx/rojo.space/docs/properties.md

 ```

 ### Float64
-For both implicit and explicit values, the format is a float.
+For both implicit and explicit values, the format is a number.

 ```json
 {